How to Build a 2D and 3D Aerial Multispectral Map?

 What were the main challenges in integrating thermal imaging into multispectral maps, and how were they resolved?

 The main challenges in integrating thermal imaging included the low contrast and lack of distinct features in thermal images, making feature detection and matching difficult.
-These challenges were resolved by developing specialized preprocessing steps to enhance feature visibility and employing a hybrid approach that combined thermal data with RGB and multispectral imagery for better integration.
+Researchers addressed these challenges by first developing specialized preprocessing steps.
+These steps enhanced the visibility of features in the data.
+Then, they employed a hybrid approach.
+This approach combined thermal data with RGB and multispectral imagery for better integration.

 How do multispectral maps contribute to urban planning and environmental conservation?